 by Maria Doubrovskaia

-Art challenges, probes, enlivens, decorates – but does it have to harm, as well?
+Art challenges, probes, enlivens, decorates – but how can it go environtally friendly, as well?
 Are our art materials so toxic that they are covertly affecting our health and the environment?
 The answer is under debate, especially if the materials found in the artists’ studios include acids, aerosols, resins, turpentine, fiberglass, formaldehyde, and heavy metals like lead, cobalt, and cadmium.
 The list goes on and on.
 Obviously, these substances can affect the artists first and foremost.
 However, the full life cycle of a toxic product extends far beyond the studio and harms the environment for years and even decades.
 Surely, self-expression does not have to wreak havoc on our bodies and our surroundings.
 It may take some time to research and create a fully non-toxic studio, but the result is worth the effort.
 With Earth Day 2019 coming soon, Agora Gallery’s experts put together some helpful tips to keep your artistic practices as environmentally friendly as possible.

 Read the Warning Labels